 Epilogue: 25 years later…

-I realized that the memory of the Cake Fail came to me because from some perspectives, where I am in my life now looks just like that mess of buttercream and mousse smeared in the back of my car.
-I know the image came to me to give me fresh hope, and to remember, that even when you are looking at a situation to which the only reaction is “Oh, Shit”, a million small and large graces abound.
+I realized that the memory of the Cake Fail came to me because from some perspectives, life can look just like that mess of buttercream and mousse smeared in the back of my car.
+I know the image came to encourage others, that even when you are looking at a situation to which the only reaction is “Oh, Shit”, a million small and large graces abound.
 And out of that mess arose an even more wonderful creation, supported by many other hands.

 If I wasn’t on a diet, I think I’d have a piece of cake, just about now!

 What is YOUR Cake-Tastrophe?
 Would love to hear from you in the comments!

 In the first 24 years since I left New York City for the suburbs, there was only one time when we lost power for days.
 It was when my (then) husband and I had just moved to Armonk, NY and Hurricane Gloria passed through, forcing us to move in for three days with my parents in the Bronx since we had no power, water, etc.

 (In those days there was no internet, and no cell phones, the fax had just been invented.
 The reality of being tied to devices in order to run business and life was still a decade away.)